 If there’s one thing I love about living in Frankfurt, it’s the convenience that this city offers.
 There’s more to Frankfurt than what initially meets the eye – here’s how Frankfurt has boosted my quality of life:

 I didn’t realise how draining the London commute actually was until I didn’t have to do it anymore.
 Life in Frankfurt is a bit slower than in my home city, London, which of course has its specialities, but not being packed into a train like a sardine is just great!
 What’s more, it’s unlikely that you’ll travel for more than 30 minutes and the costs are quite reasonable too.

-A friend from Frankfurt, who I actually met in London and still lives there now, came to visit me just a few weeks ago.
+A friend from Frankfurt, who I actually met in London and still lives there now, came to visit me in Frankfurt.
 Even she was surprised to be greeted by the convenience of small but vibrant Frankfurt.
-It’s crazy how you become accustomed to dedicating two hours of your day to the commute.
-She was able to catch up with numerous friends within a short amount of time and get to the airport in just 15 minutes of arriving at Frankfurt Hauptbahnhof (main station).
+The short travel time within the city meant she could catch up with various people within a just a few hours and be at the airport within 15 minutes of arriving at Frankfurt main station.

-Frankfurt is often knocked when it comes to German cities, and honestly, I do understand why it’s not the #1 tourist location.
-Frankfurt may not be a quirky as Berlin or offer the Bayern experience, as does Munich, but for the perfect balance of city life and a high standard of living that doesn’t break the bank, I’d say Frankfurt comes in first place.
+Frankfurt is never first place when compared to other German cities, and honestly, I do understand why it’s not the #1 tourist location.
+Frankfurt may not be as quirky as Berlin or offer the Bayern experience, as does Munich, but for the perfect balance of city life and a high standard of living that doesn’t break the bank, I’d say Frankfurt comes in first place.